 At 296km2 (115mi2), about 20 km (12 miles) as the crow flies from the furthest western to eastern border and approximately 15 km (9 miles) from the furthest southern to northern border, the Ithala Game Reserve is a small wildlife area.

 If your aim is to see the big five animals (lion, rhino, elephant, leopard, buffalo) then this is probably not the best place to do it because lions don't occur here and elephants and leopards are not often seen.

-But on the other hand, this is an excellent place to see that most elusive of all big game, the black rhino (I've been blessed to see a mother and baby black rhino here) and the rare tsessebe and red hartebeest.
+But on the other hand, this is an excellent place to see the rare tsessebe and red hartebeest.